rahulll13/AI-Powered-Application-for-Early-Heart-Disease-Risk-Prediction/README.md

 - License
 - Contact
 - Acknowledgements

+## 🎮Working demo
+-A brief video walkthrough of the application, demonstrating user registration, the prediction process, and the final XAI-powered results page.

 ## 🪄Overview
 This project aims to provide an accessible, auditable pipeline for early heart disease risk prediction.
 It uses classical ML (and/or deep learning) with standard health features to produce risk scores and basic explanations so clinicians and users can understand model outputs.